ThomasDeStrooper/SEUS_PTGI_HRR_2.2/README.md

 ## Importand
 There are two profiles to choose from.
 By default, it's set to 'Custom,' so you'll need to switch to it in order to access the custom features!
+I've also provided a funding link where you can support the original shader's creator, Sonic Ether.

 Official Shader by Sonic Ether: https://www.patreon.com/posts/download-seus-2-45141775